- 2400 Watts peak Class D power (1200 Watts continuous)

 Black 10 features a 10" low-frequency driver, 1.75" high-frequency with 1" exit", and 2400 watts of peak Class D power.
 Designed and tuned in the USA with carefully selected, complementary components, Black 10 comes optimized with a 90° x 60° coverage field and an extensively tested high-frequency waveguide.

 Even if you can’t reach the speakers, you can still adjust them.
 Black 10 comes equipped with wireless technology via the free Live Drive app.
-Level-match, adjust EQ, time-align, and more—from anywhere in the room.
+Level-match, adjust EQ, delay-compensation, and more—from anywhere in the room.
 It’s streamlined, sound-shaping control at your fingertips, so you can easily adapt the speakers to new venues or performances.

 READY FOR ANYTHING